What is Rootkit?

 Where did the term rootkit come from?

 You can split the word rootkit into two to understand its etymology.
-Root, as in root user of the account, the admin with the most privileges, and kit – the application itself that allows the access.
-Originally, the term rootkit didn’t connote anything sinister, it was simply the tools that allowed administrator access to a machine or a network.
-However today, rootkit is usually associated with malware and malicious intent, and will usually refer to malware that can’t be easily spotted by other system tools or users.
+“Root” refers to the root user of an account—the administrator with the highest level of privileges—and “kit” refers to the tools that enable access.
+Originally, the term rootkit didn’t carry negative connotations; it simply referred to tools that allowed administrators to access a system or network.
+However, today, rootkit is strongly associated with malware and malicious intent.
+It usually refers to malware that is difficult to detect using system tools or by users.

 What kinds of rootkits are there?